SAG-AFTRA Interim Agreements: Full List Of Movies And TV Series

 On July 27, SAG-AFTRA began granting casting-specific agreements that allow its members to “audition and/or engage in negotiations regarding casting for these productions, but may not yet travel, rehearse, or otherwise begin rendering services for the production.”

 Other agreements give films clearance to promote at festivals.
-A notable film in that category is Michael Mann’s Ferrari, which is driving toward its world premiere at the Venice Film Festival.
+Notable films in that category include Michael Mann’s Ferrari, which had its world premiere at the Venice Film Festival.

 On August 14, SAG-AFTRA said that it has altered its agreements policy and going forward would exclude WGA-covered projects shot in the U.S. after meetings with the Writers Guild.
 The next day, it clarified that distributors looking to acquire films with interim agreements at festival would have to adhere to those terms in order to make a deal.